CryptoManufaktur-io/gdcli/README.md

 that outputs standard `keystore-m` JSON files to generate staking keys.
 This should be done on an airgapped, ephemeral machine, for example a Linux Live USB.

-Make sure to set a withdrawal address with `--eth1_withdrawal_address 0xMYWALLET` during key generation!
+Make sure to set a withdrawal address with `--execution_address 0xMYWALLET` during key generation!
 If this is not done, the withdrawal credentials will be a BLS key encoded by the mnemonic, and a withdrawal address would need to be set at a later date.

 You will have: